PaulLereverend/testicall/backend-game/README.md

 Running `yarn generate` executes a script which relies on two things, [Graphback CLI](https://graphback.dev/docs/cli/graphback-cli) and [Codegen](https://graphql-code-generator.com/).
 It is a two step process which is explained below.

+If codegen fails to regenerate the `generated-types.ts` file, you can use [Graphql Code Generator](https://www.graphql-code-generator.com/).

 > Game: You have to run the above commands on each modification of your business model on the server-side.
 This ensures that the client is kept in sync with changes on the server-side.

 ### Step 1: GraphQL Schema File Generation